-Activity Description Disposal of Solid Waste (cont.) landfill, smallest in the region.
+Activity Description Disposal of Solid Waste (cont.)
 The region's waste disposal amounts are controlled heavily by City of Lubbock, the most heavily populated municipality within the region.
 From the surveyed municipalities, a majority of landfills within the region indicated 20 years or more of remaining life.
 Two landfills indicated less than ten years of remaining life, the Caliche Canyon Landfill (MSW Permit No. 69) with seven years remaining, and the City of Post landfill (MSW Permit No. 2227) with four years remaining.
 The overall region has adequate disposal storage through the long-term planning period.
-Additional information on individual municipality annual tonnage and remaining landfill life is contained in Attachment III C
+Additional information on individual municipality annual tonnage and remaining landfill life is contained in Attachment III.C.